13588112254/littlefs/DESIGN.md

 ![cost = n + n (s / d+1)][metadata-cost1]

-If we let `r` be the ratio of static space to the size of our log in bytes, we find an alternative representation of the number of static and dynamic entries:
+If we let ![r][r] be the ratio of static space to the size of our log in bytes, we find an alternative representation of the number of static and dynamic
+entries:

 ![s = r (size/n)][metadata-cost2]

 ![d = (1 - r) (size/n)][metadata-cost3]

-Substituting these in for `d` and `s` gives us a nice formula for the cost of updating an entry given how full the log is:
+Substituting these in for ![d][d] and ![s][s] gives us a nice formula for the cost of updating an entry given how full the log is:

 ![cost = n + n (r (size/n) / ((1-r) (size/n) + 1))][metadata-cost4]